jmdejong/Asciifarm/docs/communication.md

 ## Client to server messages

-Currently there are two types of messages that the client can send to the server: 'name' and 'input'
+Currently there are three types of messages that the client can send to the server: 'name', 'input' and 'chat'

 ### 'name' messages